johnjimysom/i-8/README.md

-# Hacchan
+# i-8
-Javascript projects
+Javascript project

-Ongoing project.
+Introduction when I first started to learn about Javascript